5 Ways to Increase Transfer Speed of USB 3.0 External Hard Drive

 Step 7.
 Click on Backup Now to start a backup.
 When the backup process is done, it will display as a card on the left-hand side of the screen.
 A right-click will let you see more about how to handle the backup job in more depth.

 Whenever you are faced with external hard drive slow transfer speed, you can try these solutions above.
 These tips should help you increase your transfer speeds.
-EaseUS Partition Master plays a vital role in solving your slow issue.
-Besides, this software can help you with disk management, partition clone, and system migration.
+EaseUS Partition Master Free plays a vital role in solving your slow issue.
+Besides, this free software can help you with disk management, partition clone, and system migration.
 You can always try this product to enjoy extra features.

 How Can We Help You